ndretn/CV_project/README.md

 The aim of the project was the implementation of a face recognition technique using RGB-D data originally described in the following paper:
 Gaoli Sang, Jing Li, and Qijun Zhao.
 2016.
 Pose-invariant face recognition via RGB-D images.
 Intell.
 Neuroscience 2016, Article 13 (January 2016).

-The paper describe a technique for face recognition using RGB-D data.
+The paper describes a technique for face recognition using RGB-D data.
 In particular it uses a covariance matrix approach to represent faces and SVMs on classification phase.

 This project is copyright of Andrea Tonon and it licensed under the BSD 3-Clause license, as also described in the file [license.txt](license.txt).